Chat

 massivetids

-massivetidsanswered grow question a year ago
+massivetidsanswered grow question 2 years ago

 Yes you are right!
 The cause is water drips on the leaf working like a magnifier in your strong led!
 No need to cut the leaf but keep it dry from now (at least when the led is still on).
 You also give too much Nitrogen (N).
 It still did not created a nutrient lockout or a deficiency but if you continue feeding the Bio Grow it definitely will become a problem.
 So stop giving the Bio Grow.
 It does contain too much Nitrogen (N).
 Your plants just passed the pre-flowering phase.
 They manily need p Phosphorus (P), Potassium (K) and Cal-Mag for the rest of the flowering phase.
 Enjoy your grow!